 “Mortality enforcement lingo.
 It means one is in the act of dying.”
 The last of the donut disappeared, followed by the traces of chocolate it left on the skeletal fingers.
 “Truly, there is no food like this, in your world or the next.
 Everyone must enjoy them.”

 Before he could bite into the contraband, the Reaper pointed a single skeletal finger.
 Leon dropped it and wrapped both hands around his throat, gasping for air.
-The dropped donut floated in the air a moment, before it drifted back into the box.
+The lost donut floated in the air a moment, before it drifted back into the box.
 Sandy looked at Leon, then back to Grim.
-Another piece of nicotine gum flew into her mouth before she spoke.
+Another piece of nicotine gum flew into her mouth.

 “Grim, we support one another here.
 We do not kill one another.”